albar965/albar965.github.io/littlenavmap-faq.md

 For **FSX or Perpar3D** you can use the [Airport Design Editor](https://www.scruffyducksoftware.com/airport-design-editor) to change the runway numbers.

-Use [WED](https://developer.x-plane.com/tools/worldeditor/) to change an airport for X-Plane.
+Use [WED](https://developer.x-plane.com/tools/worldeditor/) to change an airport for X-Plane or download the latest airport from the [The X-Plane Scenery Gateway](https://gateway.x-plane.com/).

 #### How to add procedures to airports? [**▲**](#top) [🔗](#add-procedures) {#add-procedures}